devenjarvis/iago/README.md

 Everyone knows the biggest problem with Slack and other chat apps is the clear lack of focus it allows.
 And by that I obviously mean lack of focus on partying. iago is a tool that allows you to quickly combine any image with a party parrot gif to create new and exciting ways for you and your team to party!

 ## Install

-To get the lastest version of iago, make sure you have golang setup on your machine and run:
-`go get -u github.com/devenjarvis/iago`
+### Using Homebrew
+1. Add the tap with: `brew tap devenjarvis/iago`
+2. Install the CLI with: `brew install iago`
+3. Party Time!

+### Using golang
+If you have golang setup on your machine you can run `go get -u github.com/devenjarvis/iago` to go get the package.
+If your GOPATH is setup and visible from your system PATH then iago will be available globally.
+If you haven't setup gopath because you're on 1.13 or higher, than you'll need to compile iago and move it to your path manually.

 ## Usage
 Once installed, you should be able to run `iago <path_to_image>` from anywhere in your terminal to generate a new parrot gif.